NEWS: Royal Caribbean reported its financial results for the fiscal year of 2020 and expects phased approach to cruising.

 Health and Safety Protocols

-The Company continues to work and collaborate with the Healthy Sail Panel, epidemiologists, health authorities and various governments around the globe to ensure a healthy and safe return to cruising for guests, crew and the communities visited.
+Royal Caribbean expects a phased approach to cruising and continues to work and collaborate with the Healthy Sail Panel, epidemiologists, health authorities and various governments around the globe to ensure a healthy and safe return to cruising for guests, crew and the communities visited.
 While the situation remains highly fluid, knowledge of the virus and how it spreads continues to improve.

-The Company has already begun some limited operations.
+The Company has already begun some limited cruising operations.
 For example, in December, Quantum of the Seas started operating out of Singapore.
 In addition, the TUI Cruises affiliate has had three vessels operating in the Canary Islands since November.

 “Guests are sharing very positive reviews and we are also seeing a higher proportion of first-time cruisers than expected.
 We believe that these cruises, even before the availability of vaccines, are helping us learn and demonstrate to others how we can operate successfully under the current COVID-19 environment,” noted Mr. Fain.

-Overall, and due to the challenges posed by the pandemic, the Company expects to re-start its global cruise operation in a phased manner with the initial cruises having reduced guest occupancy, modified itineraries and enhanced health and safety protocols.
+Overall, and due to the challenges posed by the pandemic, the Company expects to re-start its global cruising operation in a phased manner with the initial cruises having reduced guest occupancy, modified itineraries and enhanced health and safety protocols.

 On January 29, 2021, the Company announced it had entered into a definitive agreement to sell its Azamara brand in an all-cash transaction for $201 million.
 The deal includes Azamara’s three-ship fleet and associated intellectual property.